 At one point my exact words were, “If I’m honest with you, I didn’t expect to be at where I am right now in life.”

 As I said this aloud, it was almost as if I was realizing this for the first time.
 Don’t get me wrong, life is good because God is so good, but 5 years ago if you would’ve asked me where I thought I would be, it definitely wouldn’t have been single as a pringle, no kids yet, and not even a boyfriend right now.
-But at the same time, I wouldn’t have thought that I would be going to grad school, have a 4.0 GPA, doing well in my job, and actually content being single.
+But at the same time, I wouldn’t have thought that I would be going to grad school, doing well in my job, and actually content being single.

 Life may not always be what you expect, but once again, I’m a firm believer in the expression, “There’s a reason for my season.”
 Whatever season of life you’re in right now, soak it in.
 Learn, grow, and listen to what God is trying to tell you and teach you.